makethunder/cannonball-client/README.md

 bower install https://github.com/paperg/cannonball-client#0.0.1
 ```

-#####Client Side

-The client side is written in pure JavaScript with no use of dependencies.

 #####Basic Usage and API

 In order to prevent the server from processing too much logic, we have moved